 1. The Purpose of a Cover Letter

 A cover letter is usually single-page and needs to be attached to your resume.
-It helps you to introduce yourself to the company and show your interest in the organisation or a particular position.
-All in all, a cover letter draws the attention of the employer and motivates him to interview you.
+It helps you introduce yourself to the company and show interest in the organisation or a particular position.
+All in all, a cover letter draws the employer's attention and motivates him to interview you.

 A concise and neat cover letter enables you to make a great first impression on your prospective employer.
 So, when you are writing a cover letter, make sure to consider the following:

-Mention the type of job position you are looking or applying for.
+Mention the type of job position you are looking for or applying for.